AishwaryaPramod99/Aishwarya_Portfolio/critique-by-design.md

 | [home page](https://aishwaryapramod99.github.io/Aishwarya_Portfolio/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-# "US Air Travel Falls Due to Covid Epidemic" Visualization
+# "US Air Travel Falls Due to COVID Epidemic" Visualization
-For this project I selected the "US Air Travel Falls Due to Covid Epidemic" visualization and the data source is Bureau of Transportation Statistics.
+For this project I selected the "US Air Travel Falls Due to COVID Epidemic" visualization and the data source is Bureau of Transportation Statistics.
 This visualization shows the drastic decline in air travel during the COVID-19 pandemic.
 My goal here is to critique the original visualization and build a more impactful one which gives a better representation than what it does.
 I have also documented the feedbacks and the final updated design.

 ## Step one: the visualization